buley/dash/README.md

 #### IndexedDB Key Ranges

 Each cursor request needs an index against which to search and a range of keys to match, called a "key range".
 Key ranges break down into its "bounds" and "direction".

-Bounds describe how the range of keys start and end, using the keywords "only", "lower", "upper".
-The latter two allow optional modifiers "lowerOpen" and "upperOpen".
-The modifiers default to false.
+In addition to use on indexes, key ranges can also be used as a key when getting (but not adding, putting or deleting) single values with object stores or indexes, in which case the programmer will recieve the first matching value for in that key range.

+##### Direction

 Direction is the way in which you query the index: "next" (forward) or "previous" (backward).
 The default value is next.
 The programmer can dictate whether or not to include duplicate keys in the request using two other directions (http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#idl-def-IDBCursor): "next no duplicates" and "previous no duplicates".
 The programmer represents these directions using a number: 0 for "next", 1 for "next no duplicates", 2 for "previous" and 3 for "previous no duplicates".

+##### Bounds

 For example, say there's an index with 26 records containing the alphabet "A" to "Z".
 Here are some ways we could query it:
 * "only" "Z" would return just one object.